foorschtbar/SoundBoard/README.md

 ### ToDos

+- [ ] Send file list in multiple messages
+- [ ] sync volume and balance fader across all clients
+- [ ] Enable/Disable Playback/Stop button based on the current state
+- [ ] Add addidtional MQTT topics with hostname for status und command
 - [ ] Refactor Code in more separat files
-- [ ] sync volume and balance fader across all clients
 - [x] If we had valid settings, but in Fallback AP mode, try to connect to the last known wifi periodically
 - [x] Download audiofiles from the webinterface
 - [x] Replace Pay/Delete/Download wit icons?